C.F. La Piedad

 Club de Fútbol La Piedad is a Mexican football club based in La Piedad, Michoacán.
-The club currently plays in the Liga Premier de Ascenso de México in the Liga Premier – Serie A, the third division level of Mexican football.
+The club currently plays in the Primera Premier, the main branch of the Liga Premier de México, the third level division of Mexican football.
 Reboceros was founded in 1951 by football players from "Perros Bravos" neighborhood, most of them were craftsman working with leather and textile.

 History

 First years of the club

-The club was founded in 1951 in La Piedad, Michoacán.
+The club was founded on November 12, 1951 in La Piedad, Michoacán.
 In 1952, the team won the Segunda División tournament and was promoted to the Primera División de México, however, the squad was relegated in 1953.
-After 1953 relegation, the team would spend several years playing in the Segunda División de México and the Primera División 'A' de México.
+After its relegation in 1953, the team would spend several years playing in the Segunda División de México and the Primera División 'A' de México.
 In 2001, the club won the Verano 2001 championship defeating Toros Neza.
 Later, La Piedad won the promotion to the Primera División by winning against Gallos de Aguascalientes in the promotion playoff.

 Return to Primera División and first disappearance of the club

 La Piedad returned to the Primera División in the Invierno 2001 tournament, the team finished in 18th place with 19 points.
 In the Verano 2002 tournament, La Piedad finished the regular season in the first place of the general table.
 Being eliminated by Pumas UNAM in the quarterfinals, the team was managed by Víctor Manuel Vucetich.

 During the season, the team had to face criticism from own players, rival teams and the media, which accused the club and the city of not having the facilities or adequate urban infrastructure for the Primera División.
-Finally, the team was moved from La Piedad to the city of Querétaro, Querétaro and was renamed as Gallos Blancos de Querétaro.
+Finally, the team was relocated to the city of Querétaro and merged with the Querétaro franchise.

-The original La Piedad franchise disappeared in 2004, after the Federación Mexicana de Fútbol (FMF) decided to reduce the number of participants in the Primera División to 18 clubs.
-The FMF bought the Gallos Blancos franchise for the lack of transparency regarding the origin of its financial resources and decided to disappear it.
+The original La Piedad franchise was dissolved in 2004 after the Federación Mexicana de Fútbol (FMF) decided to reduce the number of participants in the Primera División to 18 clubs.
+The FMF bought the Querétaro franchise for the lack of transparency regarding the origin of its financial resources and decided to disappear it for a while.